 I sighed and looked up.
 The storm I was watching was angry, the clouds purple and green, a striking contrast to the blue sky overhead.
 It was a spectacular sight and I know for a fact people were taking photos of the building storm system, eager to send their artistic shots into the local news station so they can make the nightly news.
-I could see someone taking a photo across the road, a middle-aged man holding up a selfie stick.
+I could see someone taking a photo across the road, an old man holding up a selfie stick.
 I almost giggled, it was the funniest thing I’d seen all day.

 Watching the man fumble with his phone, I imagined myself doing the same thing, stepping out into the rain, waiting for the build-up of static electricity that would signal a lightning strike.
 Could the same strange event that happened to my sister happen to me?
 I shook my head and laughed.
 I’d have to be insane to do something like that.
 But still, the storm beckoned.

 I’m here Monty, right here.
 My sister’s voice carried on the wind, my ears straining as I pretended to hear my sister calling to me.
 Was I really hearing her or was I making up the words?
 I knew she was most likely dead, her body under the ground, hidden for all time.
 But… she could be alive, waiting at the edge of the storm, waiting for me.

 I grabbed my cap and slipped it over my ponytail, then tightened my hoodie around my neck.
 I didn’t really know what I was doing as I slipped down the stairs and gently pulled open the back door.
 The door screeched as a rumble of thunder shook the house.
 I waited, holding my breath.
 I could hear my mother chatting away on the phone in the kitchen, oblivious to my escape.
 I’d have to hurry, the storm was getting closer, I didn’t have much time.